spaceship-prompt/spaceship-prompt/docs/sections/exec_time.zh.md

 ## Defining precision

 By default time precision is set to 1 digit after the decimal point.
-By default time precision is set to 1 digit after the decimal point.
 You can change it using the `SPACESHIP_EXEC_TIME_PRECISION` option.

 ```zsh title=".zshrc"
 # This sents precision to 2 digits